DamiMedrano/DamiMedrano/README.md

 ---

-💬 **Fun Fact:** Despite living in my home country my entire life, folks say I have a foreign accent! 🌍
+💬 **Fun Fact:** Despite living in my home country my entire life, folks from the same country say I have a foreign accent! 🌍